nishakm/puns/README.md

 Let me know what operation you want to practice and I will set it up for you.
 Operations include dealing with conflicts, rebase, merge or updating a PR.

 ## Real PRs to this project
-If there are alternate ways to doing these operations or if you have references you would like to share.
-Submit a PR!
+If there are alternate ways to doing these operations or if you have references you would like to share, please submit a PR!

 ## Code of Conduct
 No judgement!
 Treat everyone like human beings who deserve respect.
-We were all noobs once.
+We were all n00bs once.

 ## How to configure your git
 Before you do anything, set up your gitconfig!